pwning/pwning.github.io/_posts/2020-07-22-UIUCTF20-accounting-accidents.markdown

 year: 2020
 ---

 UIUCTF20 was a really fun Animal Crossing themed CTF that ran from July 17-19 2020.
-While I have not played the game before, I knew somewhat what it was about from watching Youtubers play it.
-I know a few female friends who are really into the game, and it is also worth noting that this is one of the games where there seems to be more female players.
+While I have not played the game before, I somewhat knew what it was about from watching Youtubers play it, and also from memes about the turnip stock market.

 PPP came in third place, which went above my expectations as most people playing were relatively new and I am quite happy with the results.
 Now, on to the writeup (which you can also read from the [original post](https://fanpu.io/UIUCTF20-accounting-accidents-pwn-write-up))!